Does Bible Prophecy Require a Third Temple to Be Built?

 - God’s Spirit will be poured out on all Israel (Ezekiel 39:29).

-Continue watching Jerusalem and the rise of religious and political powers in Europe that will eventually end those future sacrifices.
+Continue watching Jerusalem and Europe.
+Watch for continued efforts to reinstate sacrifices in Jerusalem and for the rise of a religious and political power in Europe that will eventually end those future sacrifices.